Only a law enforcement agency can request a Silver Alert. If your loved one is missing, please contact 9-1-1 immediately and then Get Help Now.

 How to Issue a Texas Statewide Silver Alert

-If your agency feels a missing endangered adult may be located outside the Houston area and in Texas, this is the appropriate Emergency Alert to issue.
+If your agency believes a missing endangered elderly adult may be located outside the Houston area and in Texas, this is the appropriate Emergency Alert to issue.

 1. Make sure you have all the information needed to issue the Silver Alert handy, including physical description of the missing individual, medical documentation, a vehicle description if possible, and photos.